Art Licensing Insights and Basics

 MARKETING + EXPOSURE

-EMAIL Start small with an email newsletter monthly or quarterly.
+1. EMAIL Start small with an email newsletter, monthly or quarterly.

 PRICING

-There’s no empirical answer to this question, so instead, I’ll provide context from my experience working for other companies for 10 years with buying artwork, and my own practices that help me with pricing.
-With practice, you’ll gain confidence in your ability to propose fair competitive pricing.
+There’s no empirical answer to this question, so instead, I’ll provide context from other companies that I’ve worked with that bought artwork, and practices that help with pricing.
+With practice, confidence in your ability to propose fair competitive pricing will come.

 5-15% royalty on retail price is common.
-Most POD platforms typically offer a 10% royalty on the retail price of the products.
-Sometimes it’s a fixed amount, such as a dollar amount per unit sold, and those commissions can be subject to promotions, discounts, etc., depending on the platform's Terms and Conditions (T+C).
+Most POD platforms offer an average 10% royalty on retail price.
+It can also be a fixed amount, such as per unit sale, and royalties can be subject to cost deductions, including promotions and discounts that should have a cap.

-Not licensing, but helpful to understand the context of value or expectation by buyers of artwork.
-Many companies prefer buyouts to use the art how they please for as long as they want.
-Here are figures for purchased artwork by companies that I worked with, from 2005-2015, for art brokered through art agencies, with a collection of mostly anonymous artists.
-There were agencies specializing in either fashion or home decor.
-This pricing is for artwork with copyrights that convey on purchase, which means that the ownership rights transfer with purchase to the buyer, and so this is not a licensing deal; it is a buyout.
+Many companies prefer buyouts to use art how they please for as long as they want.
+Here are figures for purchased artwork by companies that I worked with, from 2005 to 2015, for art bought through agencies specializing in either fashion, home decor, or illustration.
+This pricing is for artwork with copyrights that convey on purchase, which means that the ownership rights transfer with purchase to the buyer also known as a buyout.

 The average range for files that were high-res, color-separated, or vector art: